-The severity of acute COVID-19 manifestations is likely to peak within two weeks from the disease onset, though reported temporal evolution varies depending on the studied population[12,13,18,21,31].
+The severity of acute COVID-19 manifestations is likely to peak within 2 wk from the disease onset, though reported temporal evolution varies depending on the studied population[12,13,18,21,31].
 In this phase, patients may show an increasing extent of pulmonary consolidation, which parallels lung injury evolution.
 With the awareness of the heterogeneous studies included in the present analysis and intrinsic individual variation of the disease course, patients have been found to enter the so-called absorption stage roughly 14 d from the disease onset[12,13,18,21].
-During this period, consolidation tends to wane, while other findings such as linear opacities, parenchymal bands, and reticulation possibly emerge, sometimes leading to a “fibrotic-like” appearance[26].
-Even in this last case, it remains unclear whether residual abnormalities truly represent irreversible disease or will solve over time as no studies with a follow-up period greater than six months have been performed so far[26,33].
+During this period, consolidation tends to wane, while other findings such as linear opacities, parenchymal bands and reticulation possibly emerge, sometimes leading to a “fibrotic-like” appearance[26].
+Even in this last case, it remains unclear whether residual abnormalities truly represent irreversible disease or will solve over time as no studies with a follow-up period greater than 6 mo have been performed so far[26,33].
 Remarkably, most studies examined CT patterns in isolation at various time points rather than temporal changes of each pulmonary finding, providing valuable information about the overall disease evolution but missing the opportunity to examine regional linkages between patterns.
 Future studies are needed to explore how underlying pathogenetic pathways such as diffuse alveolar damage and an auto-inflammatory response would determine imaging features of COVID-19.
 In this regard, the role of baseline risk factors such as vascular thrombosis and interstitial lung abnormalities remains poorly investigated.

 Besides providing clues to assess COVID-19 morphological changes, CT has been used to enrich clinical and laboratory findings to quantify disease severity in the acute setting and longitudinal evolution[12,18,21].
-Various methods have been employed to assess CT lung involvement in COVID-19, including qualitative, semi-quantitative, and software-based quantitative scoring systems[12,18,21,34-37].
-In the included works, most CT scores were based on semi-quantitative methods, while only two studies used artificial intelligent techniques.
-Several parameters such as symptoms, oxygenation status, and laboratory measures of infection and inflammation have been found to correlate with parenchymal involvement at CT, highlighting the potential role of imaging in predicting the clinical course of COVID-19 and optimizing patient care[38-40].
-However, further evidence is needed to demonstrate CT scoring's usefulness to manage COVID-19 and its actual impact on clinical decision-making in the acute and follow-up setting.
+Various methods have been employed to assess CT lung involvement in COVID-19, including qualitative, semi-quantitative and software-based quantitative scoring systems[12,18,21,34-37].
+In the included works, most CT scores were based on semi-quantitative methods, while only two studies used artificial intelligence techniques.
+Several parameters such as symptoms, oxygenation status and laboratory measures of infection and inflammation have been found to correlate with parenchymal involvement at CT, highlighting the potential role of imaging in predicting the clinical course of COVID-19 and optimizing patient care[38-40].
+However, further evidence is needed to demonstrate CT scoring usefulness to manage COVID-19 and its actual impact on clinical decision-making in the acute and follow-up setting.

 Clinical compendium: pulmonary sequelae of COVID-19